Instructions for Circuit Civil Division AA

 Materials in Support of Specially Set Matters

-A copy of the motion, memorandum of law and case law must be sent directly to Judge Curley, via U.S. mail, express mail or hand-delivered to the judicial drop box on the main floor of the courthouse, no later than five (5) days in advance of the scheduled hearing.
+A copy of the motion, memorandum of law and case law must be sent directly to Judge Keyser, via U.S. mail, express mail or hand-delivered to the judicial drop box on the main floor of the courthouse, no later than five (5) days in advance of the scheduled hearing.
 Those portions of case law and documents to be considered by the Court should be appropriately tabbed and highlighted.
 The Court WILL NOT accept any courtesy copies of the foregoing via email.
 Any memorandum or materials provided to the Court shall be simultaneously sent to the opposing party.
 Proposed Orders and pre-addressed stamped envelopes for all parties not registered for e-Service should be brought to the hearing.
 Please do not submit proposed orders in advance of the hearing on the Online Scheduling System.
 They will be rejected and returned unsigned.

 Specially Set Motions Requiring Additional Time

 If a case has multiple motions or if any of the parties believe that the hearing will take longer than 30 minutes, the moving party shall submit via U.S. mail a courtesy copy of the motion(s) with a cover letter to the Court indicating how much time is requested.
-Judge Curley will review the motion(s) and determine how much time will be allotted.
+Judge Keyser will review the motion(s) and determine how much time will be allotted.
 Please be advised that lengthy motions will be placed on a non-jury trial docket with a calendar call date.

 III.
 Submission of Orders